You may live in the City of Oaks, but there’s a wealth of other trees suitable for your Raleigh home landscape design.

 4. Grow Food with Fruit and Nut Trees

-Dreaming of plucking fresh fruit from your own backyard of harvesting homegrown nuts for a healthy snack?
+Dreaming of plucking fresh fruit from your own backyard or harvesting homegrown nuts for a healthy snack?
 Choose an area with ample space that receives at least six hours of full sun and select species that will thrive in the climate and soil of the Piedmont.

 5. Plant the Right Tree in the Right Place

-Once you’ve narrowed down the list of trees you want for your yard, visit your local garden center and decide on trees sold in containers, balled and burlapped, or with their bare roots.
+Once you’ve narrowed down the list of trees you want for your yard, visit your local garden center and decide on trees sold in containers, balled and burlapped, or with bare roots.
 If DIY-ing your installation, container-grown trees may be your best bet, as they can be planted at any time and don’t suffer much during transplantation.

 Installing your trees in the right place will cut down on serious maintenance issues and set the trees on a path toward longevity.
 Mature trees increase property value and, according to the North Carolina Forestry Association, an acre of mature trees can absorb the amount of carbon dioxide emitted by a car that’s been driven 26,000 miles.